ItsCOMMANDer/CottonOS/docs/services.md

 # like backups, they dont need to run in the background.
 They need to make a backup, and end

 Schedule=Manual
-# Schedule=Manual - Restart manually
+# Schedule=Manual - Restart manually, no Schedule
 # Schedule=Hourly 2 - Restart ever 2 hours after start of the service -> service started 14:30, next start 16:30
 # Schedule=Daily 3 - every 3 days after the start of the service -> service started 25.04.2024 20:00, next start 27.04.2024 20:00
 # Schedule=Monthly 1 - every month after the start of the service started -> started 06.03.2024 12:00, next start on 06.04.2024 12:00